yordanhristovUX/schrift.digital/README.md

 - `npm run build` - Build for production
 - `npm run preview` - Preview production build locally

-## Deployment

-The site is automatically deployed to Netlify when changes are pushed to the main branch.

 ## License

 All rights reserved.